Richard Golian

 0:00 / 0:00

-I've never had so many interviews where I had to teach candidates the meaning of a key metric in online advertising.
+I have never had so many interviews where I had to teach candidates the meaning of a key metric in online advertising.
 Never.

 Many believe they have broad knowledge because they follow multiple sources.
 But I have my doubts.
 Real thinking takes effort.
 Thinking deeply about something means spending time questioning, challenging established views, and arriving at your own conclusions.